exosphere-project/exosphere/docs/adr/governance-model.md

   for our project's culture and values.
 - Pro: We can continue to use GitLab and our existing CI/CD infrastructure, which could minimize disruption and maintain continuity.
-- Pro: The CNCF model could make Exosphere more appealing to corporations, potentially expanding our project's reach and impact.
+- Pro: Joining the CNCF could make Exosphere more appealing to corporations, potentially expanding our project's reach and impact.
 - Con: It's unclear whether Exosphere fits within the Cloud Native landscape, which could complicate our application process and limit the benefits we receive from joining the CNCF.

-### 4. Open Infrastructure Foundation model
+### 4. Open Infrastructure Foundation

 #### Determining Project Fit